C-9 (Cercanías Madrid): Rolling stock

 The original Swiss built railcars ordered in 1922 remained in service until 1964.
 Initially there were two motor cars and two trailers with an extra motor car and two trailers being added in 1936.
 They were replaced by second hand SECN stock, nicknamed Navals, from other metre gauge lines, principally from the Ferrocarill de la Loma.
 These were six motor cars, numbered 3006–3011, and two trailers, numbered 6011–6012.
 They were later classified by RENFE as Class 431.
 The brakes on these units proved insufficient for the steeply graded sections of the line with one unit running away approaching Cercedilla, being brought under control just in time.
 They were gradually replaced by MTM Class 442 units between 1976 and 1982.

 In 1967 the line acquired a Stadler diesel shunter, fitted with a rotary snowplough, for engineering use on the line.
 Initially numbered 111 it was renumbered 300-111-2.

+On May 6, 2024, the line was closed to undertake comprehensive renovation works that will last an estimated one year.
+The closure of the infrastructure was used to carry out the withdrawal of the 442 Series, which will be replaced by new trains purchased in 2020.